Dravening/ks-installer/CONTRIBUTING.md

 # Contributing

-Welcome to kubesphere/ks-installer!
-To learn more about contributing to the [ks-installer code repo](README.md), check out the [Developer Guide](https://github.com/kubesphere/community/tree/master/developer-guide/development).
+Welcome to d3os/ks-installer!
+To learn more about contributing to the [ks-installer code repo](README.md), check out the [Developer Guide](https://github.com/d3os/community/tree/master/developer-guide/development).

-The [KubeSphere community repo](https://github.com/kubesphere/community) contains information about how to get started, how the community organizes, and more.
+The [d3os community repo](https://github.com/d3os/community) contains information about how to get started, how the community organizes, and more.

 # Manual Test